Among all nations . . . with power

 Not long ago a man expressed astonishment at my statement in a sermon that two billion people on earth still know nothing of the life, death, and resurrection of Jesus.
 That man had been under the impression that the job of proclaiming God's redeeming love in every corner of the world was nearly done. [ more on the unreached ]

 It is true that revivals are going on like fire out of control in many parts of Africa, Latin America, and Asia.
 Outside North America, one thousand new churches open their doors for the first time every Sunday.
-A century and a half after David Livingstone went to Africa, more than 250 million Africans identify themselves as Christian.
+A century and a half after David Livingstone went to Africa, more than 250 million Africans identify as Christian.
 That makes Africa, south of the Sahara, substantially Christian.

-Christianity is now so widespread that more than one-third of the people in the world are either committed to Christ, or at least claim to be Christians.
+Christianity is now so widespread that more than one-third of the people in the world are either committed to Christ or at least claim to be Christians.

 On the other hand, more than three-fourths of the non-Christians in the world are outside the reach of the evangelistic efforts of any church or mission organization.